demian0311/pagin8/README.md

 ### Aliases
 Use whatever aliases you want, it's a good way to specify and easily change color schemes in CSS or standard text like copyright information.
+Wherever we find something like `@[aliasName]` we'll look for aliasName under the alis section in the config file and replace whatever value you have specified.

 ## Blogging
 Just put your HTML (.html) files or markdown (.md) into a